nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 **Value channel**

--   A value channel can be bound (i.e. assigned) with one and only one value
+-   Can be bound (i.e. assigned) with one and only one value
 -   Can be consumed any number of times

 We're going to start by creating a value channel with the `Channel.of()` channel factory.